vitorneto43/vitorneto43/README.md

 - 👋 Hi, I’m @vitorneto43
 - 👀 I’m interested in knowledge
-- 🌱 I’m currently learning Python and C#
+- 🌱 I’m currently learning Python, C# and DataScience
-- 💞️ I’m looking to collaborate on Python and C#
+- 💞️ I’m looking to collaborate on Python, C# and DataScience
-- 📫 How to reach me here, or by my phone +55 81 988529038, or by my email vitor_veiga@yahoo.com.br
+- 📫 How to reach me here, or by my phone +55 81 997971737, or by my email vitor_veiga@yahoo.com.br

 <!---
 vitorneto43/vitorneto43 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.